tsparber/Examfilter/README.md

-Small PHP script to filter the calender.
+Small PHP script to filter the Exam calender.

-All exams listed in ignore.txt are ignored.
-Encode german umlaute with their respective html entities.